 Renee Jacobi is a graduate assistant at the University Counseling Center.
 She has started her first semester in the Higher Education and Student Personnel Master’s program and graduated from the University of Nevada, Reno in 2012 with a degree in Business Management.

 Having lived in Minnesota, Nevada, and Colorado she is getting acclimated to the Mississippi climate, but is excited for a lot less snow in her life.
 In her spare time, Renee enjoys watching movies, reading, baking, DIY projects and video-chatting with her family, friends and pets.

 James Strickland, LPC, NCC is a native of Brandon, MS. He graduated from Mississippi College with a B.A. in Psychology and completed his M.S. in Counseling Psychology from The University of Southern Mississippi.
-James is currently a first year graduate student in the Counselor Education Ph.D. program.
+James is currently a second year graduate student in the Counselor Education Ph.D. program.
 James has experience working with children, families, and college students in an inpatient and outpatient setting.
 He has an interest in working with individuals who have experienced a trauma.
 In his spare time he enjoys running and road trips.